Salt marsh harvest mouse: Description

 This species is nocturnal, with particularly noted activity on moonlit nights.
 This mouse is particularly resourceful, making use of ground runways of other rodents; moreover, it also exhibits climbing agility.
 It occupies marsh habitats where pickleweed and marsh plants abound.
 Its many predators include hawk, snake and owl species, as well as shorebirds and larger mammals.
 Predation by domestic cats is an issue due to encroachment of the limited habitat by humans at the perimeter of the San Francisco Bay.

-As would be expected of a mouse native to salt marshes, this species is a competent swimmer and is tolerant of salt in its diet and water supply.
-It eats seeds and plants, especially pickleweed and glasswort, one of the most common salt marsh plant species.
+Similar species

 Similar species are the plains harvest mouse (Reithrodontomys montanus) and the fulvous harvest mouse (R. fulvescens), which has a longer tail.
-The species co-occurs with the similar western harvest mouse (R. megalotis), which tends to have dorsal fur that is more gray than R. raviventris and with ventral fur that is white to grayish; and the house mouse (Mus musculus), which is gray, has a scaly tail, and incisors without grooves, unlike those of the salt-marsh harvest mouse.
+The species co-occurs with the similar western harvest mouse (R. megalotis), which tends to have dorsal fur that is more gray than R. raviventris and with ventral fur that is white to grayish; and the house mouse (Mus musculus), which is gray, has a scaly tail, and incisors without grooves, unlike those of the salt-marsh harvest mouse.In the summer, when salinity of water and vegetation increases, the mice have a notable advantage due to their ability to drink and survive purely on salt water.

-Lifestyle

-Survey data from Suisun Marsh found that the salt-marsh harvest mouse can live up to 18 months and possibly longer.
-Females commonly have two litters per year.
-In the summer, when salinity of water and vegetation increases, the mice have a notable advantage due to their ability to drink and survive purely on salt water.
 This adaptation to solely survive on salt water is unknown to many researchers and cannot be investigated due to their endangerment.
-But, it is thought that the salt marsh harvest mouse has special kidney function that allows this phenomenon.
+It is thought that the salt marsh harvest mouse has special kidney function that allows this phenomenon.
 The northern species can survive purely on salt water, but prefers fresh to salt water.
 The southern species can survive on either, and does not display a preference.
 Another way to differentiate these species is based on aggression and docility.
-Often, the salt-marsh harvest mouse is quite docile and less easily agitated than its counter species, the western harvest mouse.
+Often, the salt-marsh harvest mouse is quite docile and less easily agitated than its sister species, the western harvest mouse.